tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 We would get the latter if we parsed addition and multiplication with the same precedence.
-One approach to fix this is to have multiple layers for each level of precedence:
+One way to fix this is to introduce
+multiple layers, with one layer for each level of precedence:

 {{<img "5.png">}}

-So, addition would parse multiplication, separated by `+`, and multiplication would
+Addition would parse multiplication, separated by `+`, and multiplication would
 parse literal factors, separated by `*`.
 This paradigm allows us to skip
 levels too.
 A single item like `3` falls under the "at least one number separated by `*`"
 category: we just have the single number.

 Function application falls under this paradigm as well.
 We can treate
 function application as a very high precedence kind of operator.
 Instead of
-parsing "at least one `<sub-factor>`, separated by `<operator>`", we just
+parsing "at least one `<sub-factor>`, separated by `<operator>`", we just parse
-"at least two `<sub-factor>`".
-This is to make sure that,
+"at least two `<sub-factor>`s".
+(This makes sure that,
 only `f x` is considered as a function application, since `f` alone
-would just be a name.
+would just be a name).

 With multiplication, addition, and function application, our tower of operators
 now looks like this: